Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

-Besides the text input, there are other forms of input for mobile apps, i.e., operations like click a button, select a list.
-To fully test an app, it is required to cover more GUI pages and conduct more meaningful exploration traces through the GUI operations, yet existing studies with random-/rule-based methods \cite{Monkey,li2017droidbot}, model-based methods \cite{su2017guided,dong2020time}, and learning-based methods \cite{pan2020reinforcement} are unable to understand the semantic information of the GUI page thus could not conduct the trace planning effectively. \cite{60GUITesting} formulates the test input generation of mobile GUI testing problem as a Q\&A task, which asks LLM to chat with the mobile apps by passing the GUI page information to LLM to elicit testing scripts (i.e., GUI operation), and executing them to keep passing the app feedback to LLM, iterating the whole process.
-Within it, the approach extracts the static context of the GUI page and the dynamic context of the iterative testing process, designs prompts for inputting these information to LLM which enables the LLM better understand the GUI page as well as the whole testing process.
+Besides the text input, there are other forms of input for mobile apps, i.e., operations like `click a button' and `select a list'.
+To fully test an app, it is required to cover more GUI pages and conduct more meaningful exploration traces through the GUI operations, yet existing studies with random-/rule-based methods \cite{Monkey,li2017droidbot}, model-based methods \cite{su2017guided,dong2020time}, and learning-based methods \cite{pan2020reinforcement} are unable to understand the semantic information of the GUI page thus could not conduct the trace planning effectively.
+Liu et al. \cite{60GUITesting} formulates the test input generation of mobile GUI testing problem as a Q\&A task, which asks LLM to chat with the mobile apps by passing the GUI page information to LLM to elicit testing scripts (i.e., GUI operation), and executing them to keep passing the app feedback to LLM, iterating the whole process.
+The proposed GPTDroid extracts the static context of the GUI page and the dynamic context of the iterative testing process, and designs prompts for inputting this information to LLM which enables the LLM to better understand the GUI page as well as the whole testing process.
+It also introduces a functionality-aware memory prompting mechanism that equips the LLM with the ability to retain testing knowledge of the whole process and conduct long-term, functionality-based reasoning to guide exploration.
+Similarly, Zimmermann et al. utilize the LLM to interpret natural language test cases and programmatically navigate through the application under test \cite{84automatingGUI}.

+Yu et al. \cite{115LlmForTest} investigate the LLM's capabilities in the mobile app test script generation and migration task, including the scenario-based test generation, and the cross-platform/app test migration.